 - Whomever first said “Prepare for the worst, but hope for the best,” must have been a prepper.
 It’s good advice!

-- While we generally try to avoid politics, you may be offended by some of the content of this website if you are anti-gun, vegan, or a socialist.
-While anyone can be a prepper, not eating meat, an unwillingness to defend yourself, and a lack of belief in personal rights and responsibility will make your personal survival more difficult in many climates during a long term TEOTWAWKI scenario.
+- You may be offended by some of the content of this website if you are anti-gun, vegan, or a socialist.
+While anyone can be a prepper, not eating meat, an unwillingness to defend yourself, and a lack of belief in personal rights and responsibility will make your personal survival more difficult during a long-term TEOTWAWKI scenario.